 The Yamaha XS650

 The Yamaha XS650 is another incredibly flexible motorcycle for a Cafe Racer build.
-You can pick up a secondhand one for almost nothing and their engines are renowned for being bulletproof (although their electrics can be a bit fiddly).
+You can find a lot of well-priced examples and their engines are renowned for being bulletproof (although their electrics can be a bit fiddly).
 I have been building my own XS650 Cafe Racer for a while now (way too long!) and I started with no knowledge of XS650 mechanics.
 A huge online following has enabled me to easily find answers to any question I have.
 Parts are also very easy to come by thanks to a big custom scene following in the States, guys like Dime City Cycles offer an extensive range of custom parts designed especially for your Cafe Racer conversion.
-The many different models that came out between 1968-1985 offer different electrical systems, wire or alloy wheels and different brake setups with early models featuring front and rear drums…oh and they sound great with free-flowing pipes!
+The models that came out between 1968-1985 offer different electrical systems and wire or alloy wheels.
+Early models also featured front and rear drums.

 Revival Cycles Kawasaki W650